-In the sixth chapter of The Silmarillion, “Of Fëanor and the Unchaining of Melkor,” we’re given a short but impressive intro on the guy whose actions will upset the geopolitical foundations of Elvendom in the near future.
+In the Chapter 6 of The Silmarillion, “Of Fëanor and the Unchaining of Melkor,” we’re given a short but impressive intro on the guy whose actions will upset the geopolitical foundations of Elvendom in the near future.
 We met him in the previous chapter and even got as far as the names of his kids, but now we’re taking a step back to look at his early life: the intensity of his birth, the tragedy of his mother, and the dilemmas of his father.
 Fëanor has so much to offer, and some of it will be to the betterment of all, and some…not so much.
 There is a bit of a call-back in his nature to the Ainulindalë, to the secret fire and to another who went often alone seeking greater power.

 Speaking of whom, at the end of the chapter, Melkor will be released from his three-age prison sentence, which doesn’t bode well for anyone.
 So what does the most powerful of the Ilúvatar’s offspring brood about in prison?
 Certainly not rainbows and puppies.

 - Míriel – Noldorin Elf, weaver, tragic mother

 - Finwë – Noldorin Elf, king, husband to (it’s complicated)

 - Fëanor – Noldor Elf extraordinaire, jack/master of all trades

 - Melkor – Ex-Vala, ex-convict out on parole